-Rich and fudgy black bean brownies are vegan and grain free and delicious!
+Rich and fudgy vegan black bean brownies are grain free and delicious!

-Ok, so yes, there are a lot of recipes for black bean brownies online.
+Ok, so yes, there are a lot black bean brownie recipes online.
 I’ve made a few different bean based desserts over the years and they were good.
 I always made them with the idea that they were healthy and pretty tasty and that the beans were a nice added bonus.
 But I was never rushing around dying to make them again, you know?
 They were good desserts, but not amazing.

-We gave these the ultimate test – we ate the batter with a spoon.
+We gave these vegan black bean brownies the ultimate test – we ate the batter with a spoon.
 I figured if the batter tasted amazing without being baked, this was a winning recipe.
 And…it tasted just like REAL brownie batter!
 I let my 6 year old try it, too, and he was licking the spoon and asking for more.

 After my past experiences, and after hearing other’s complaints about bean based desserts, there are a few things that I recommend doing so that these turn out well and taste delicious.